Required Science Prerequisite Courses

 Required Non-science Prerequisite Courses

-You must earn a "C" or higher in each of these courses.
+Applicants must earn a "C" or higher in each of these courses.

-To check if a course meets CSU GE A.1, A.2, or A.3, please use ASSIST.org or the CSUF TES Database.
+To check if a course meets CSU GE A.1/1C, A.2/1A, or A.3/1B, please use ASSIST.org or the CSUF TES Database.

 Oral Communication

-Only approved CSU GE A.1 courses will be accepted.
+Only approved CSU GE A.1/1C courses will be accepted.
 Upper division or topical courses are not accepted for this requirement.
 This course must be taken from an institution within the United States.
 Generally, a public speaking course that covers the theory and presentation of speeches will meet this requirement.

 Written Composition